Penn State frat brothers sent incriminating texts in hazing death

 Centre County District Attorney Stacy Parks Miller began Monday's hearing by questioning the case’s lead investigator about text messages from the fraternity brothers.

-Another text message from a fraternity brother read, "I think we are f*****.
-Like beyond f*****."
+Another text message from a fraternity brother read, "I think we are f----d.
+Like beyond f----d."

 Other texts presented by the prosecution urged the brothers to keep the new pledges “quiet,” while one seemed to acknowledge how damaging an accusation of hazing could be for the men.